MoralCode/sports-comparison/README.md

 # The universal classification of sports

-This is a crude attempt to come up with a cuberule for sports classsification.
+This is a crude attempt to come up with a simple method of sports classsification.

 The goal is to evaluate whether there is a set of three metrics that can adequately distribute the list of sporting endeavors across a 3d scatter plot.
 This enables discussions among people about their thoughts on different sports.